IvanDLar/MOVU-Docs/wiki/User Stories.md

 ---

-## **US12 - Register payment info**
+## **US12 - Register car dealership payment information**

-As a car retailer I must enter data to which the funds of any purchase will arrive.
+As a car dealership I must submit the data of the car dealership bank account to where the funds of any purchase will arrive.
 So that the funds reach the desired account.

 **Validation:**

-- V121 car dealership submits bank account details.
+- VA121 - Car dealership submits bank account details to Stripe.
     - CR - Car Retailers
-- V122 Save encrypted data in the database.
+- VA122 - Save encrypted data in Stripe.
-    - CR - Car Retailers
-    - DB - Data Base
+    - PY - Payments

 **Priority**: Medium